 De-emphasis of the frontage-facing garage doors is a priority within the Atlas development area.
-Therefore, garage doors other than alley-loaded garages shall be painted to match the body of the home.
+Therefore, garage doors other than alley-loaded garages shall be painted to match the body of the home. or painted an

 Corner clips and corner boards are appropriate corner conditions for exterior walls and shall be painted to match the adjacent wall surface.